 Some very high-end restaurants serve a very expensive dish called Steak Oscar, the exact origin of which is debatable.

-This version is very easy to make at home - high heat and quick grilled beef tenderloin filet, topped with grilled lemon and garlic shrimp and asparagus and smothered in a rich, creamy tarragon Bearnaise sauce loaded with chunk crab meat.
+This version is very easy to make at home - high heat and quick grilled beef tenderloin filet, topped with grilled lemon garlic shrimp, asparagus and smothered in a rich, creamy Bearnaise sauce loaded with either chunk crab meat or scallops (or both!).

-It's such an impressive dish to serve and it looks like it would take you hours to make but it really is suprisingly easy to do.
+It's such an impressive dish to serve and it looks like it would take you hours to make but it really is surprisingly easy to do.

 Instead of making your own Bearnaise sauce from scratch use one of the prepackaged ones available in most supermarkets.